Manthan-hub/c-Data-Structure/README.md

 # c-Data-Structure
-This are the programms done while learing data structures.
+This are the programms done while learing data structures using C Programming Language.